Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-factuarial/README.md

 ## Introduction and Background
 Natural disasters can have devastating consequences on human lives, property, and infrastructure.
 The damage sustained from extreme weather events including but not limited to droughts, bushfires, hail, storms, tornadoes, cyclones have potential to destroy buildings and displace families and businesses.
 As the frequency and severity of extreme weather events are projected to increase, the cost of property repairs and home insurance will become exceptionally high, leaving many people uninsured, underinsured, and unprotected.
 This calls to action a long-term solution to effectively and efficiently mitigate climate risk to individuals in Storslysia.

-This report considers five Shared Socioeconomic Pathways (SSP) as outlined by the Intergovernmental Panel on Climate Change (IPPC) in which property damage, frequency, population, and GDP are modelled under (Appendix, A).
+This report considers five Shared Socioeconomic Pathways (SSP) as outlined by the Intergovernmental Panel on Climate Change (IPPC) in which property damage, frequency, population, and GDP are modelled under.
 The frequency and severity of natural hazards are then modelled under these emission assumptions.
 The SSPs are combined with radiative forcing per square metre which measures the change in energy flux imposed by climate change to create four key emission scenarios (SSP1-2.6, SSP2-3.4, SSP3-6.0 and SSP5-Baseline).
 The forcing figures can encapsulate changes in “solar energy output, volcanic emissions, deliberate land modification, anthropogenic emissions of greenhouse gases, aerosols, and their precursors” (Sorteberg, n.d.).

 An analysis of weather events in Storslysia from 1960 to 2020 revealed regions 2, 3 and 4 as having faced higher annual average property damages incurred by hazard events.
 Between 2010 and 2020, the frequency of disasters trends upwards across all regions, with the impacts being the most significant in regions 2 and 3, and noticeable in regions 4 and 5.
 This increase is driven by the significant increase in frequency of minor and medium hazards in the past decade.
 (Appendix, B)